shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_HighLevel.md

  - ID-4.4: Dependencies ( PyPI, python packages) httplib2, requirements.txt

 ####Name: ID-5: External
-  - ID-5.1: External Auth system
+  - ID-5.1: External Auth system (only REMOTE_USER checked)

 (Note: The naming of asset and component is sometimes same.
 There are distinction between asset and component: an asset is something which has value and has a state.
 Component or proxies on the other hand manipulates /performs operation on top of asset.
 E.g., Trust is an asset – meaning it defines a relational state while ‘Trust component’ is the process to generate Trust asset)